picnichealth/slate/source/includes/resources/encounter_items/_medication_statement.md

 #### URL Parameters
 Parameter | Data Type | Description
 --------- | --------- | -----------
-id | The ID of the medication to be retrieved.
+id | The ID of the medication statement to be retrieved.

-### List medications
+### List medication statements
 > Example request:

 ```shell